glekoz/loglint/README.md

 ### As a golangci-lint plugin (Module Plugin System)

-golangci-lint supports the **Module Plugin System** which embeds your linter directly into a custom-built golangci-lint binary — no `.so` files, works on all platforms including Windows.
+golangci-lint supports the **Module Plugin System** which embeds your linter directly into a custom-built golangci-lint binary.

 **Requirements:** Go, git, `golangci-lint` installed.